p3lim/p3lim.github.io/_posts/2015-12-25-raspi-debian.md

 1. Insert the MicroSD card into the Raspberry Pi.
 2. Connect the Raspberry Pi to your router/switch using an ethernet cable.
-3. Optionally, connect your Raspberry Pi to a monitor over HDMI.
+3. Optionally, connect your Raspberry Pi to a monitor over HDMI during installation.
 	- *This is recommended, as it is otherwise hard to tell when the installation is done.*
-4. Connect the Raspberry Pi to any USB-powering device.
+4. Connect the Raspberry Pi to any 5V USB-powering device.
 	- *Anything will suffice, a cellphone USB charger unit, your computer, even routers tend to have an USB port.*

 When powered up, the installation of Raspbian will start automatically, and will take some time (15-25 minutes depending on your internet connection).